Time to Retrain? Detecting Concept Drifts in Machine Learning Systems: Threats to Validity

 \section{Threats to Validity}

 \pa{Threats to internal validity.} \toolS has parameters that may impact its performance.
-We conducted a sensitivity experiment to assess the impact of different parameters on the performance of \tool.
-Our experiment shows that \tool's memory size should be proportional to the size of the concept drift for best recall.
+Our sensitivity experiment to assess the impact of different parameters on \tool's performance shows that \tool's memory size should be proportional to the size of the concept drift for best recall.
 However, the default values are sufficient for most cases.

 \pa{Threats to construct validity.} We describe the threats below regarding propagation and the percentage of labels required.
-First, we use propagation to auto-label selected data points based on clustering, which may impact \tool's performance.
-We included additional propagation methods for comparison.
-In particular, we observe that $Label Spreading$ and $Label Propagation$ models from sklearn~\cite{scikit-learn} and observed similar results.
-Future works can investigate more propagation methods.
+First, the learning method to propagate the labeled data points to unlabeled data points can change \tool's performance.
+While we observed similar results from $Label Spreading$ and $Label Propagation$ models from sklearn~\cite{scikit-learn}, future works can investigate more propagation methods.
 Second, our method has inherent randomness from the sampling process.
-We expect to see a fluctuating number of labels required for manual labeling between runs.
+We expect a fluctuating number of labels required for manual labeling between runs.
 To address this issue, we report an average number from five runs in this paper.

 \pa{Threats to external validity.} Our evaluation is limited to the datasets included in this paper, and may not work for every type of concept drift.
 We include the commonly used and popular datasets from prior works on concept drifts.
 In addition, we include one proprietary dataset from industry partners and one from Google. \toolS is model-agnostic by design.
 We show that \toolS works on three models with different architectures.
 However, the performance of \toolS on other models remains unknown.